Accessibility statement

 I joined the School of Arts and Creative Technologies as a full-time Lecturer in 2017, having previously completed a Masters and PhD in Theatre at the School, and having worked here as an Associate Lecturer for a number of years.
 From 2016 to 2017, I worked at the University of Salford as a Lecturer in Drama.

-During my time in York I have also directed several productions, most recently meet me at dawn (2019), with colleagues from the School.
-My 2014 production of Twelfth Night for the York Shakespeare Project brought together students from the University of York and performers from the local community, and played to full houses at the York Theatre Royal Studio as well as in Stratford as part of the RSC’s Open Stages festival.
-I have directed a range of new writing and assistant directed large-scale shows within the TFTI department.
+My own practice revolves around directing and dramaturgy.
+In 2025 I adapted and directed The Murder of Gonzago by Bulgarian dramatist and poet Nedyalko Yordanov, in its UK premiere (York International Shakespeare Festival).
+In 2019 I directed meet me at dawn (2019) in intimate pub venues around York, featuring colleagues from the School.
+My 2014 production of Twelfth Night for the York Shakespeare Project was performed at the York Theatre Royal Studio as well as in Stratford as part of the RSC’s Open Stages festival.
+I have directed a range of new writing and assistant directed large-scale shows within the School.
 I was the dramaturg for 2015’s staff-directed production of Demons, a devised adaptation of Dostoyevsky’s novel, and for 2016’s The Lumberjills, a site-specific production in Dalby Forest.

 I also regularly review theatre and am the Yorkshire editor for the British Theatre Guide.

-I teach across a range of modules throughout the undergraduate and MA courses.
-I have supervised practical projects and dissertation work at BA, Masters and PhD level, and have greatly benefited from lively and informed discussions and student work on gig theatre, community theatre, devising and a whole host of other topics.
+I teach across a range of modules throughout the undergraduate and MA courses, often focusing on contemporary rehearsal room practices and supporting student practical work.
+I have supervised practical projects and dissertation work at BA, Masters and PhD level, and have greatly benefited from lively and informed discussions and student work on gig theatre, community theatre, devising, and immersive theatre, among other topics.

 Contact details